alishacopley/KpopDataAnalysis/README.md

 3. I analyzed my data by using five different calculations with pandas.
 I used min(), max(), median(), mode(), and sum() to analyze the members, original members, debut, and companies columns of data.

 4. I used matplotlib to visualize the data into a pie chart and a bar graph.
-Specifically, I made a pie chart to how many groups are active vs. how many are inactive or on hiatus.
+Specifically, I made a pie chart to how measure many groups are active vs. how many are inactive or on hiatus.
 I also made a bar graph to show how many groups the Big 3 companies have debuted over the years.

 5. I used markdown cells to explain my thought process and the code in my project.